 The Foundation School’s academic environment is multi dimensional.
 In conjunction with the Montessori methodology our academic environment encompasses the following:

-STUDENT TEACHER RATIO - At The Foundation School, we believe that young children need individual attention and therefore, the student teacher ratio is maintained at no more than 1:12 in grades 1 and 2.
+STUDENT TEACHER RATIO - At The Foundation School, we believe that young children need individual attention and therefore, the student teacher ratio is maintained at no more than 1:14 upto Grades 1.
+For higher grades, the ratio is 1:26.
 Lower teaching ratios tend to have a positive effect in developing the confidence of the child, and her ability to quickly learn concepts under the aegis of the teacher.

 CONNECTION TO SOCIETY - At The Foundation School, we believe that a person is incomplete of she is not able to connect to society at large.
 Therefore, it is not good enough for a child to excel in academics or sports.
 She should be able to connect to people, be able to express herself in a variety of ways and learn to adapt in any environment.
 Our music, arts and dance programs provide our students with a way to connect to society.
 Children at our school are also provided exposure to environments outside the classroom through field trips to a variety of places.

 DESIGN AS A PART OF CURRICULUM - Tomorrow’s world is not just about engineers, scientists, doctors, historians, oceanographers, economists, businessmen or other such professions.
 It is about people in all these professions being able to create integrated solution using multi dimensional approach.
 A historian should be able to justify his thoughts through statistics and analytics.
 An engineer should be able to build products knowing how it will impact society.
 Knowledge of material science would help an artist break boundaries in what she creates.
 Therefore, at The Foundation School, we have made design an integral part of our curriculum.